matafokka/vite-awesome-svg-loader/apps/docs/README.md

       - `styles` - website styles.
    - `utils` - various utilities.

+The website renders demos directly into the docs pages.

 ## Build process

-This website renders demos directly into the docs pages.
-Dependencies in `package.json` are built when `npm run built` is ran.
-It is not required for the `dev` mode because imports are handled by globs.
+The docs website depends on `all-demos` package which is "metapackage" for all demos.

+The `package.json` file of `all-demos` package is generated before any command is executed.
+This is required for Turborepo to build the demos before building the docs website.

 Demos themselves are built in [Vite library mode](https://vite.dev/guide/build.html#library-mode) and rebuilt whenever a change occurs.

-This pattern avoids necessity for the running multiple web servers.
+This avoids the necessity for running multiple Vite servers (one for each demo).

 ## Caveats